icook3/Group40_Capstone_Backend/peer_service/README.md

 You should get back a JSON describing the peer server

 ### 5. Test the service
-In the frontend code, set it to direct to the peerServer (This is not implemented as an option yet - TODO: show where in the frontend code to change for this)
+In the frontend code, set it to direct to the peerServer at the bottom of constants.js.
+You will have to set the base URL, the port number, and the path.

 ## Security Notes
-- The `.env` files are not as important to keep secure as they are for the Strave Service.
+- The `.env` files are not as important to keep secure as they are for the Strava Service.
 - There is no secret to steal
 - Anyone who knows the path to the URL can access a list of peers in the peerServer by adding on /peers.
 (I will have to check if it stores IP addresses - I don't think it will: TODO)